arnaud-sintes/magiclantern_asintes/modules/focus_sq/readme.md

 ## Technical issues and workarounds

+We can already jump to the *how to use* / *how to install* chapters already if we prefer, this chapter providing **technical insights** to detail *how* it works, giving also explanations about the purpose of the **lens calibration process**.

 ### State of the art

-Imagine you want to play around focus points with a given camera lens, using *Magic Lantern* you can see that:
+Imagine we want to play around focus points with a given camera lens, using *Magic Lantern* we can see that:

 - we can move the lens programmatically, using the ***lens_focus*** function available in *lens.c*